 Nothing is enough for the man to whom enough is too little."

-Bad actors is what I am referring to, dissengenous characters that exist to malevantly deconstruct the Greater good.
+Bad actors is what I am referring to, disingenuous characters that exist to malevantly deconstruct the Greater good.
 Taking God out of the equation in and in written form the capital punishment of Good to good presupposes something Greater.
 What can you imagine?

 Taking this one step further, the well-intentioned individual is subject to the tempations of accumulation, if not out of a pragmatique of sorts, the ideal for many should be planning for a rainy day - or so the "whether" man says!

-Navigating the predictibility of our surroundings is both a group effort and an individual endeavor.
+Navigating the predictability of our surroundings is both a group effort and an individual endeavor.
 I have said elsewhere that the approach should be universal care (and here I am referring to the essentials) for all.
 Determining what is essential is a Good starting point.
 Attrition shouldn't be the answer when it comes to the survival of our species and yet it makes you think about the way nature is.
 Are we bias as a species towards the progressive liberal ideal?
 I would say so!
 What we do about it is (just) another story.